Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 As part of their characters’ backstories, the players can decide whether any of them knew Urgon or whether they’ve come to the funeral simply to show respect to the folk of the community.
 Either way, continue by reading the following:

-Whether the characters are known in the village as neophyte adventurers or simply look the part, Elro (a neutral good, male wood elf [veteran](https://www.dndbeyond.com/monsters/veteran)) hopes that they’re the sort of people not afraid to step up to help folks in need.
+Whether the characters are known in the village as neophyte adventurers or simply look the part, Elro (a neutral good, male wood [[Elves|elf]] [veteran](https://www.dndbeyond.com/monsters/veteran)) hopes that they’re the sort of people not afraid to step up to help folks in need.
 Use the following points to help guide the conversation as he explains his concerns to the characters:

 -   Two months ago, Urgon Wenth returned home after exploring [[Eiselcross]] for a year.
 He had been back for only for a few days when he came down with a strange affliction, which made the dwarf move slowly and caused blue veins to appear all over his body.
 -   The village’s priests of [[Moradin]] and [[Corellon]] used every spell they could muster to attempt to heal Urgon, but nothing they tried could stop the bizarre malady.
 Urgon battled the affliction for weeks, until his ever-slowing body eventually turned to ice.